-Just seconds away from the Spanish Steps, this new addition to the Rocco Forte portfolio is as conveniently located as it’s possible to be for Rome’s major attractions, fantastic restaurants and world-class shopping on Via dei Condotti.
+Just seconds away from the Spanish Steps, this new addition to the Rocco Forte portfolio, the Hotel de la Ville, Rome is as conveniently located as it’s possible to be for Rome’s major attractions, fantastic restaurants and world-class shopping on Via dei Condotti.

 Stepping inside the elegant property, we were struck by its vibrant decor, which plays on its heritage in a quirky, playful way.
 Witty touches like the convex butler’s mirrors on the walls seem anything but try-hard.

-Our Premium Suite was light and airy, with high ceilings and tall windows opening on to the busy but charming Via Sistina (effective double glazing and wooden shutters kept out the ambient noise).
+Our Premium Suite at the Hotel de la Ville, Rome was light and airy, with high ceilings and tall windows opening on to the busy but charming Via Sistina (effective double glazing and wooden shutters kept out the ambient noise).